adamwathan/bootforms/readme.md

 {{ BootForm::close() }}
 ```

-###Automatic Validation State
+### Automatic Validation State

-Another nice thing about BootForms is that it will automatically add error states and error messages to your controls if it sees an error for that control in the session.
+Another nice thing about BootForms is that it will automatically add error states and error messages to your controls if it sees an error for that control in the error store.

 Essentially, this takes code that would normally look like this: